-This article is the third in a three-part series to help you utilize the functionality and data in Snowflake’s Information Schema to better understand and effectively Snowflake.
+This article about query profiling is the third in a three-part series to help you utilize the functionality and data in Snowflake’s Information Schema to better understand and effectively Snowflake.

 As a Customer Success Engineer, my daily job entails helping our customers get the most value from our service.
 In my first post, I discussed getting a handle on your utilization of compute resources by using various Information Schema views and functions to profile your virtual warehouse usage.
 In my second post, I showed you how to get a handle on your storage usage.